Anas-Ehab/NoteHub/Certs/TCMSecurity/LinuxPrivilegeEscalation.md

 * *grep --color=auto -rnw '/' -ie "PASSWORD=" --color=always 2> /dev/null* - Searches for "password" with colors.
 * *locate password | more* - Searches for files named password.
 (Use *passwd*/*pass*/etc..)
 * *find / -name id_rsa 2> /dev/null* - Searches for SSH keys.

+## Kernel Exploits
+* A kernel is a computer program that controls everything in the system.
+It facilitates the communication between the hardware and software.